-- Search online: Many wholesalers have websites set up for investors looking to buy deals.
-You can search online for wholesalers in your area, but again it can be hit or miss if they actually have deals.
+Many wholesalers have websites set up for investors looking to buy deals.
+You can search online for wholesalers in your area, but again, it can be hit or miss if they actually have deals.

-- Ask around: Some of the best ways to find wholesalers is to network with other investors, but they may not be keen to giving you their source of deals.
-Besides investors, ask real estate agents, title companies and other people in the business.
+Some of the best ways to find wholesalers is to network with other investors, but they may not be keen on giving you their source of deals.
+Besides investors, ask real estate agents, title companies, and other people in the business.
 Many wholesalers will e-mail real estate agents to find buyers.

 Finding a wholesaler is not easy, but it can be a great source of deals.
 I hear from investors who tell me there are no good wholesalers in their area.
 While most wholesalers may not be very good, almost every market (if it is decent sized) will have wholesalers doing deals.
 If you are looking to buy in the larger markets, I may even know some awesome wholesalers I can introduce you to. [email protected]

 Wholesaling can be a way to get started investing in real estate without much cash or experience.
 That does not mean it is easy or the money will come quickly.
 It takes a lot of work, and it’s easy to get yourself in trouble if you do not know what you are doing.
 Take your time to learn how the business works, learn from others, learn your market, find buyers, and do deals the right way, and you can create a successful business.